Charlie9009/CI_MS1_MYGYM/README.md

     * Beneath the header to the left there is a container with contact information and a price tag for membership in MyGym.
     * To the right of contact information there is a container with a question form if a user would have any questions.

+* **Location**

+    * At the bottom of the page there is a map of the Gyms location and above it text containing the address.